By Deborah Goonan, Independent American Communities

 Insurance may not cover the cost of rent beyond 6 months to a years, even though it can take much longer than that to rebuild the condo or townhouse.

-Plumwood Terrace Tenants Upset Over Lack of Action After Fire That Destroyed Building
+Plumwood Terrace Tenants Upset Over Lack of Action After Fire That Destroyed Building (Ben Oldach WHO-TV)

 More fire safety reports: